 Need help understanding the history of the Graves Registration Service and the records they created, including the Individual Deceased Personnel File (IDPF)?
 We have a book, Finding the Answers in the Individual Deceased Personnel File that can help!

-Coming in April 2018 – a 7 week online course Finding the Answers in the IDPF.
+We also have a 10- week online course Finding the Answers in the IDPF.

 World War I

 A Living Memorial.
 The American Cemetery at Meuse-Argonne (ABMC Publication)